ShenQingchuan/vue-vine-ppt/pages/page-3.md

 It's a quite complete solution, but the more I look into it, the more I'm convinced that the ideal solution should not be built on top of SFC.

-Aspproach of making toolchain support for this design certainly be invasive to existing official version.
+Approach of making toolchain support for this design certainly be invasive to existing official version.

 [click]